PPSchL/scribus-photobook-scripts/README.md

 These photobook scripts are very simple and tailored to my specific way of working, therefore I do not for now accept collaboration on improving the scripts.
 You are obviously wellcome to fork or clone the repository, although if you are fluent in python programming you definitely will not need my scripts!

 ### A warning to Mac users of Version 2.
 Version 2 uses a graphical user interface built using tkinter, which is often not installed correctly on Macs because the  natively installed python version is not complete.
-In order to make sure the tkinter works perfectly well, you will have to install python for Mac from the official python.org website [python website](https://www.python.org/).
+Normally, to make sure tkinter works perfectly well on Macs, you have to install python for Mac from the official python.org website [python website](https://www.python.org/).
 Just go to the "Downloads" tab and select "macOS".
 Full information on the installation process can be found here: [install on macOS](https://docs.python.org/3/using/mac.html).
-However, as I do not own a Mac, I only recently learned that scribus seems to use an internal python interpreter with tkinter included and even when the external python works perfectly well with tkinter, the scripts using tkinter (including the scripts installed by scribus) do not work on Macs.
-Let's hope that this will change with futher versions of scribus.
+However, as I do not own a Mac, I only recently learned that scribus seems to use an internal python interpreter with tkinter included and even when the external python works perfectly well, the scribus scripts using tkinter (including the scripts installed by scribus isself) do not work on Macs.
+Let's hope that this will change with futher versions of scribus/MacOS.

 ### Version 2 installation
 - download all files from github resulting in a zip file (click on the **<>Code** menu and select **Download Zip**):